Emme Wong: Singing career

 Wong originally debuted under the name "Dior Wong" in late 2001, as one of Universal Records's promising new pop starlets.
 As Dior Wong, she sported a clean and youthful image, and released her first EP Pure Impression (純屬印象) in November.
 She followed with her first full-length album Scents (香薰) in July 2002.

 After a brief hiatus, she changed her name to Emme and returned with her second album (self-titled) in 2003, marked by a new, more mature playgirl image, and uptempo dance tunes which she has been noted for ever since.
 The subsequent EP Good Show released in 2004 continues in the same vein.
 She returned in May 2008 with the new dance/electronic single Aspire (渴求), and the album The Groove in Me in August.

-Wong has, over the years, recorded many Cantonese covers of songs originally sung in English, including "What Took You So Long?" by Emma Bunton (純屬印象), "Round Round" by the Sugababes (戒男), "Show Me Love" by t.A.T.u., and most recently a remixed version of "He Doesn't Love You" by Sarah McLeod (渴求).
+Wong has also recorded many Cantonese covers of songs originally sung in English, including "What Took You So Long?" by Emma Bunton (純屬印象), "Round Round" by the Sugababes (戒男), "Show Me Love" by t.A.T.u., and most recently a remixed version of "He Doesn't Love You" by Sarah McLeod (渴求).

-Emme Wong graduated from Interior Design in Canada; she has signed to Entertainment Impact as her manager and made her debut in 2001, with her tall and trendy appearance to enter the Hong Kong entertainment industry, she became popular and was immediately invited to sign a singer contract with Universal Music Limited, with her first album [Impression].
-After completing the training courses for singing and dancing technique in Japan in 2003, Emme has successfully shown to the public the energetic and powerful dance performances when singing vigor songs.
-Meanwhile, her hit song "Guy Hunter" won the attention and outstanding awards in different music awards ceremonies.
-Moreover, her song "Angel Territory" from album [EMME] was cooperated with the famous Japanese producer, Masataka Matsutoya, and the famous Japanese singer Matsutoya Yumi as backing vocals.
-In addition, album [The Groove in Me] was highly complimented by Andy Lau and Hacken Lee, and Emme has been named by Alan Tam to be the special performance guest for his ten consecutive concerts in Hong Kong.
+Wong has collaborated with a variety of artists, including Masataka Matsutoya, Matsutoya Yumi, Andy Lau, Hacken Lee, and Alan Tam.

+Acting

-Besides the career in singing, Emme has a versatile development in show business by participating in films (including "Colour of The Loyalty", "Confession of Pain" etc.), TV dramas (including "Kung Fu Soccer", "Magic Chef" etc.), events host, advertisements, lyric compositions, and fashion shows etc. In 2006, Emme acted in a national education movie of "A Chinese Fairy Tale" with one of the Best Actor Awards' winners, Tony Leung Ka Fai, for the first time in Beijing.
-On the other hand, Emme composed lyrics for her song "Cruel" which became popular because of the touching wordings, and its ringing tone stood in the top download charts for several months.
+Wong has appeared in multiple films, most notably "Colour of the Loyalty" and "Confession of Pain".
+She also appeared in the TV dramas "Kung Fu Soccer" and "Magic Chef". events host, advertisements, lyric compositions, and fashion shows etc. In 2006, Emme acted in a national education movie of "A Chinese Fairy Tale" alongside award winning actor Tony Leung Ka Fai.